True Democracy: Ancient Versus Modern America

 Is the Constitution for all people in principle, or just the US?

 Wrapping Things Up

-Because of the covenant that God made with the modern Church of Jesus Christ, a government was inspired into existence that makes it almost impossible to turn the people against Christ, almost.
-Ultimately, a two-thirds majority of legislative representatives can amend the Constitution.
-The determination of the people to act for or against the celestial will is inviolate by heavenly decree to all powers.
+God made a covenant with the modern Church of Jesus Christ, and a government formed out of inspiration that makes it impossible to turn the people against Christ, almost.
+A two-thirds majority of legislative representatives can amend the Constitution to more expressly reflect the ideas of freedom and liberty in society.
+The determination of the people to act for or against the will of God is inviolate by heavenly decree.
+Whether powerful people will acquiesce to the divine law of liberty is an act of faith.
 The wrath of God ignites against those who expressly infringe on the liberties of His offspring.

-Unfortunately, the Nephites did not have the provision common to what God preserved for the latter days.
-Provisions for a minority population are not evident in the current translation of the Book of Mormon: Another Testament of Jesus Christ regarding Nephite government.
+Unfortunately, the Nephites did not have a provision in their laws, such as The Bill of Rights, or provisions explicitly enumerated for a minority population evident in the current translation of The Book of Mormon: Another Testament of Jesus Christ.
 Those in disagreement with the majority had to yield completely to the will of the people.
 There was no bicameral body to give two types of representation for the people, just the word of the Chief Judge as law.
 God ensured the agency of humans in the United States epitomized freedom towards benevolent virtuosity or malevolent discord.
-When divine retribution descends upon the people it will be solely the individuals’ just reward.
+When divine retribution descends upon the people, it will be solely the individuals’ just reward.

 - Government and Legal History in the Book of Mormon,

 Because the Book of Mormon focuses on religious themes, information about political and legal institutions appears only as background for the religious account.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.